-A self-aware person understands what’s important and what’s not important in their life.
-They know that a lack of self-awareness impacts their growth, their relationships and their happiness.
-Self-aware people know that self-awareness and authenticity are essential for professional and personal growth.
+Self-aware people understand what’s important and what’s not important in their life.
+They understand that a lack of self-awareness impacts their growth and happiness.

 What is self-awareness?

-Self-awareness is the ability to understand yourself and understand how other people see you, and react to you.
-Being self-aware means having clarity on how your mindset, emotions and thinking affects how you act and how you are perceived by other people.
+Self-awareness is your ability to understand yourself and understand how other people see you, and react to you.
+Being self-aware means being clear and confident about your mindset, your emotions and your thinking.

-People with self-awareness have high internal standards, which guide their thinking and actions.
-If you have self-awareness, you put yourself in the shoes of other people.
-You take the time to understand how your emotions and actions impact on them.
+Self-aware people have high internal standards, which guide their thinking and actions.
+When you are self-aware, you take the time to understand how your emotions and actions impact other people.

 Why is self-awareness important?

-Self-awareness is important because when we have an internal operating system to guide our thinking and actions, we develop a better understanding of ourselves, and how we are perceived by other people.
+Self-awareness is important to help guide your thinking and actions.
+You can develop increased self-awareness when you understand yourself better and understand how you are perceived by other people.

 6 essential habits of self-aware people